fibo/fibo.github.io/_projects/inlined/index.md

 // your index.js content

-// every *require* call inside this function will throw an exception
+// every *require* call will throw an exception if its
-// if its body lenght *max-inlined-source-size* number of chars
+// body lenght *max-inlined-source-size* number of chars

 })
 ```